prathamgit/resolvent4py/README.md

 - Right and left eigendecomposition using Arnoldi iteration (with shift and invert)
 - (Randomized) singular value decomposition (SVD)
-- Resolvent analysis via randomized SVD
+- Resolvent analysis via randomized SVD (algebraic and with time stepping)
-- Harmonic resolvent analysis via randomized SVD
+- Harmonic resolvent analysis via algebraic randomized SVD
-- Balanced truncation for time-invariant linear systems
+- Balanced truncation for time-invariant linear systems using frequential Gramians

 Additional functionalities (found in `resolvent4py/utils`) and available to the user through the `resolvent4py` namespace are: